-The model is available in the R package landsepi version 1.1.1 (Rimbaud L et al., 2018b).
+The model is fully described in Text S1 and available in the R package landsepi version 1.1.1 (Rimbaud L et al., 2018b).

 Numerical experiments

 Three successive numerical experiments were carried out to explore APR.
 Experiment 1 is a baseline scenario destined to evaluate how the deployment of a single APR gene mitigates epidemics in absence of pathogen evolution (i.e., here epidemics are caused by a single pathogen strain, not adapted to the APR gene).
 Experiment 2 reproduces the same scenario but includes pathogen evolution, to measure the durability of the APR gene and the epidemiological impact of the possible presence of adapted pathogen genotypes.
 Finally, Experiment 3 investigates whether APR genes and major resistance genes are competing alternatives or can be complementary to each other via appropriate spatio-temporal deployment strategies.
 Table 1 summarises model parameters of interest.